great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/distribution.md

 ## Avoid common distribution analysis pitfalls

-- **Ignoring Small Changes**: Minor shifts in distribution can accumulate over time, leading to significant deviations.
-Regularly monitor and analyze even small changes.

-- **Assuming Static Distributions**: Data distributions can evolve due to seasonality, trends, or changes in data collection.
-Update your reference distributions and Expectations to reflect current data.
+- **Assuming Static Distributions**: Data distributions often evolve over time due to seasonality, trends, or changes in data collection.
+It's crucial to regularly update reference distributions and Expectations to reflect the current state of the data.

-- **Overlooking Data Quality Issues**: Data entry errors, missing values, or outliers can distort the distribution.
-Ensure comprehensive data quality checks, including handling of missing data and outliers.
+- **Overlooking Data Quality Issues**: Data entry errors, missing values, or outliers can significantly distort the distribution.
+Ensuring comprehensive data quality checks, including handling missing data and outliers, is essential for accurate distribution analysis.

-- **Not Accounting for Multimodal Distributions**: Some data may have multiple peaks.
-Use appropriate methods and Expectations that can handle multimodal distributions.
+- **Not Accounting for Multimodal Distributions**: Some datasets may have multiple peaks, requiring appropriate methods and Expectations that can handle multimodal distributions.
+Ignoring multimodality can lead to inaccurate interpretations of the data.

-- **Failure to Collaborate with Domain Experts**: Involving subject matter experts can help in setting realistic thresholds and interpreting distribution changes accurately.

-- **Assuming Normal Distribution**: Not all data follows a normal distribution.
-Use appropriate Expectations and techniques for non-normal distributions when necessary.
-- **Ignoring Multimodality**: Some datasets may have multiple peaks.
-Be cautious when using simple summary statistics and consider using more advanced distribution analysis techniques.
-- **Overlooking Outliers**: Extreme values can significantly impact distribution metrics.
-Use robust statistics and consider separate Expectations for handling outliers.
 - **Neglecting Time-based Changes**: Distributions may change over time due to seasonality or long-term trends.
-Implement time-based analysis alongside point-in-time checks.
+Implementing time-based analysis alongside point-in-time checks is crucial for understanding and adapting to evolving data distributions.

-- **Misinterpreting Correlation**: Distribution similarities don't always imply correlation.
-Use additional statistical tests to validate relationships between variables.
+- **Insufficient Sample Size**: Small sample sizes may not accurately represent the true distribution of the data.
+It's important to ensure that the sample size is large enough to capture the underlying distribution and avoid drawing incorrect conclusions based on limited data.

 ## Next steps: Enhancing distribution management